-Letters to… is a quarterly writing opportunity where we invite you to write a letter in response to a theme.
-We choose one which is then performed by a professional actor, filmed and shared on Stellar Quines’ website and social media.
+Letters to… is a regular opportunity inviting you to write a letter in response to a theme.
+We choose one letter for every theme to be performed by a professional actor, filmed and then shared on Stellar Quines’s website and social media.

 Letters to… My Coven

-We had an incredible number of letters to choose from, but Finola Scott‘s letter to her coven stood out as being pertinent to the political landscape, not just within Scotland, but within the world, and highlights a need to be connected in a time of political, social and economic uncertainty.
+We had an incredible number of letters to choose from.
+Finola Scott‘s letter to her coven stood out as being pertinent to the political landscape, not just within Scotland, but within the world.
+It highlights a need to be connected in a time of political, social and economic uncertainty.

 Letters to… My Body Hair

 Letters to… My Body Hair was chosen to celebrate body hair.
 Whether it was the absence or the abundance of it, we wanted to hear about it.

 We received a wide range of letters, many hilarious and others poetic in their content.
 The letter chosen was from Karla Ptacek.
 We felt this letter fully encompassed the journey of body hair.

 Letters to… the Woman in Charge was chosen to celebrate International Women’s Day 2019, at a time when it’s imperative for us to look outward at the world we live in.

 The letter chosen was from Dorothy Bruce who addressed her letter to Theresa May.
 Dorothy’s letter has spark and energy, and is an important declaration in our current political climate.